 In extreme cases of homesickness, families might consider setting up a schedule for students to come home — for example, once a month or twice before winter break.
 Knowing this is on the calendar can alleviate homesickness for some students.

-When Jenna first got to college, she was so homesick she called her mother twice a day.
+When my friend's daughter Jenna first got to college, she was so homesick she called her mother twice a day.
 Finally, she decided to go a week without calling.
 Limiting contact actually helped her miss home a little less.

 That said, there are no hard and fast rules about how much contact between parent and student is appropriate.
 Brigitte, a parent from Colorado, was getting a lot of homesick texts from her daughter who moved to New York City for college.
 Because of her daughter's history with depression, Brigitte didn't want to suggest less texting — "I prefer that she shares with me how she feels."
 As her daughter adjusts, she expects to hear from her less often; in the meantime she wants to stay tuned to any warning signs.

-Of course you miss them, but telling your daughter that watching your favorite Neflix series isn’t the same without her, or your son that you really missed him at the last family game night, may only make them feel worse.
+Of course you miss them, but telling your student that watching your favorite Neflix series isn’t the same without them, or that you really missed them at the last family game night, may only make them feel worse.

 Dr. Rutherford observes, “Creating a home where a child doesn’t feel guilty for leaving is vital.
 Knowing their parents are fine and rooting them on in their new life is so important.”